bradipao/Arduino-snippets/README.md

 **WebserverHttpgetJsonres** : Arduino webserver, with DHCP assigned IP provided through serial output.
 Parse incoming requests of a given format, extract params and update internal status of params.
 Response is always the whole internal status in JSON format.
 Serial output is used basically for debug and demonstration.

-**WebserverAm2302** : Arduino+Ethernet board that interfaces with AM2302(DHT22) humidity+temperature sensor and that implements basic webserver that provides real-time temperature and humidity data in JSON format.
+**WebserverAm2302** : Arduino+Ethernet board that interfaces with AM2302(DHT22) humidity+temperature sensor and that implements basic webserver that provides real-time temperature and humidity data in JSON format. (note: text is inefficiently stored in ram, F() function added since _v3)

-Cantuina android app version 0.2 (and source code) that shows temperature and humidity with line graph.
+  * Cantuina android app version 0.2 (and source code) that shows temperature and humidity with line graph.

   * Youtube demo : [http://youtu.be/NNndYjs97w4](http://youtu.be/NNndYjs97w4)

   * 20131201 update : added MAC and MILLIS() in response plus minor enhancements

-**WebserverAm2302_v2** : Same as WebserverAm2302 plus storing of 48 previous acquisitions at 30 minutes step.
+**WebserverAm2302_v2** : Same as WebserverAm2302 plus storing of 48 previous acquisitions at 30 minutes step. (note: text is inefficiently stored in ram, F() function added since _v3)

-Cantuina android app version 0.3 (and source code) with graph of historical data and max/min values.
+  * Cantuina android app version 0.3 (and source code) with graph of historical data and max/min values.

 **WebserverAm2302_v3** : Major code refactoring of WebserverAm2302_v2 plus support for 4 identical DHT22 sensors with history.
 To save RAM space values are now stored in integer (no more double).

 **WebserverAm2302_v4** : Added I2C temperature+pressure BMP085 sensor to WebserverAm2302_v3.
 To save RAM space history is now a quarter.

+**WebserverAm2302_v5** : Single answer on http://ww.xx.yy.zz/podval with history included.
+History is now a 24 half hours.
+Added support for missing sensors.

+  * Podval android app : supports multiple sensors in local network with automatic discovery.